-Congratulations, the wedding is all set!
 You have sent out your invitations, decided on what cake to get after a million cake-testings, reserved the wedding venue of your dreams, and finally chosen the best tux for the groom and the best gown for the bride.
-Now all you have to do is meet with your counselor for premarital couples counseling.
-But wait a second.
-Is that really necessary?

-At the end of the day, it is always up to the both of you if you want to meet with a counselor or not.
+It is always up to the both of you if you want to meet with a pre-marriage counselor or not.
 Besides, it is not a requirement to get married.

-To inform you more about the process, here are some of the things you will accomplish when you decide to go through premarital couples counseling.
+To inform you more about the process, here are some of the things you will accomplish when you decide to go through marriage counseling before marriage.

 Talk about your relationship problems

 The both of you may have been too busy planning the whole event that you have not given much time to evaluate your relationship.

 Months before the wedding, a lot of couples would habitually avoid confrontations that could lead to breakups.
 But here’s the thing.
 Sweeping the dirt under the rug is not a healthy course to take.

 To create an analogy, cutting arguments short and unresolved is simply a band-aid solution.
 And what happens to the wounds that are never cleaned and quickly covered?
 They get infected.

 The same is true with relationships.
 You have to find the time to open up about your issues together, and the best opportunity to do so is during couples therapy before marriage.